Greenpoint, Brooklyn

 Transportation

 Greenpoint is not the most connected part of Brooklyn, but residents make it work.
 The MTA’s G train serves the neighborhood via the Greenpoint Avenue and Nassau Avenue stations, with transfers to Manhattan-bound lines at Lorimer Street.
-Riders can also connect at Court Square in Long Island City to the (7), (F), or (E) trains for faster access into Manhattan.
-From Greenpoint Ave, a trip to Midtown takes about 25 minutes with one transfer.
+Riders can also connect at MTA’s Court Square in Long Island City to the (7), (F), or (E) trains for faster access into Manhattan.
+From Greenpoint Ave, a trip to Midtown takes about 25-30 minutes with one transfer.
 The East River Ferry at India Street offers a scenic 15-minute ride to Wall Street or Midtown East.

 For drivers, Greenpoint is ideally located between major routes to Manhattan, Long Island, and South Brooklyn.
 McGuinness Boulevard provides quick access to Long Island City, the Long Island Expressway (I-495), the Queens Midtown Tunnel, and the 59th Street Bridge.
 To the south, the Williamsburg Bridge and the Brooklyn-Queens Expressway (I-278) connect the neighborhood to Downtown Brooklyn and beyond.